armalite/beautiful-dbt-template/README.md

 # beautiful-dbt-template
-This repository contains a template DBT project that can be used for DBT development.
+This repository contains a template DBT project that can be used for DBT development on Snowflake.

 ## Environment Setup